Contributing to the Numismatic Chronicle

 The Editors of The Numismatic Chronicle welcome articles and short notes from Fellows of the Society and others.
 They may deal with coinage, medals, tokens, or paper money of any period.
 In the interests of economy and clarity all contributions should be written concisely.
 They should where possible show the relevance to historical or general knowledge of the numismatic information that is discussed.

-Contributions concerning all coins, and reviews of books about coins, dating from pre-c.400 AD should be sent to Mr Richard Ashton, firstname.lastname@example.org, c/o Dept. of Coins and Medals, The British Museum, London WC1B 3DG.
-All other contributions should be sent to Dr M.S.
-Phillips and Miss S. Tyler-Smith, email@example.com, or by post c/o Henry Lythe, Dept of Coins and Medals, British Museum, London WC1B 3DG.
+Contributions, including reviews, concerning ancient Greek, Roman, or Celtic coins should be sent to Richard Ashton, c/o Dept. of Coins and Medals, The British Museum, London WC1B 3DG (email: email@example.com), and all other contributions should be sent to Marcus Phillips and Susan Tyler-Smith (email: firstname.lastname@example.org); if by post c/o Henry Lythe, Dept of Coins and Medals, British Museum, London WC1B 3DG.

 It is often helpful to discuss an intended contribution with one of the Editors at an early stage in its preparation.